mrcubsfan34/bmi-calculator/README.md

 # bmi-calculator
-This compares the bmis of two adult males in the United States
+This compares the bmis of two adult males in the United States.